 A possible sedating effect

-Tricyclic antidepressants can cause a sedating effect (drowsiness) in some people.
-You must be aware of this possibility, especially if you are a driver as it may impair your ability to drive safely.
-Any sedative effect is likely to be greatest in the first month of starting treatment, or on increasing the dose.
+Tricyclic antidepressants can cause drowsiness (a sedating effect) in some people.
+You must be aware of this possibility, especially if you are a driver, as it may impair your ability to drive safely.
+Any sedating effect is likely to be greatest in the first month of starting treatment, or on increasing the dose.
 The Driver and Vehicle Licensing Agency (DVLA) advises that you should not drive during this time if you feel that you are drowsy or sedated at all.
 Also, do not operate machinery if you feel drowsy.

 Small increased risk of fractures

 Research studies suggest that there is a small increased risk of fractures in people taking tricyclic antidepressants.
 However, the reason for this increased risk is not clear.

 In recent years there have been some case reports which claim a link between taking antidepressants and feeling suicidal, particularly in teenagers and young adults.
 This may be more of a risk in the first few weeks of starting medication or after a dose increase.
 It is debatable whether this possible risk is due to the medicine or to the depression.
 If it is due to the medication then the risk remains very small.
 And, overall, the most effective way to prevent suicidal thoughts and acts is to treat depression.
 However, because of this possible link, see your doctor promptly if you become increasingly restless, anxious or agitated, or if you have any suicidal thoughts.
 In particular, if these develop in the early stages of treatment or following an increase in dose.

 Problems with sexual function are a common symptom of depression.
 However, in addition to this, all antidepressants may cause some problems with sexual function.
 For example, decreased sex drive (libido), difficulty getting an erection, delayed orgasm, and impaired ejaculation have been reported as side-effects in some people taking tricyclic antidepressants.

 Are antidepressants addictive?